SIE Progress – Student Affairs

 - The Office of Accessibility Services: collaboratively ran a Disability Disclosure in the Workplace workshop to highlight current disability law and the interactive process.

-- Residential Services: expanded their Leaders Engaging in Advocacy and Diversity (L.E.A.D) workshops.
+- the Housing & Residential Experience Center: expanded their Leaders Engaging in Advocacy and Diversity (L.E.A.D) workshops.

 - The Student Activities Office: created a Transformational Leader program in collaboration with OMA.